Breeze/breeze.github.io/how-to-author-here.md

     custom-css: "/styles/download.css"
     ---

 Another option if you want to really localize your css is to include it directly inline on the page itself.
-This should be done by using the html 'scoped' tag to the first child.
+This should be done by using the html 'scoped' tag to the first child of any container where the style will be applied.

     <div>
       <style type = "text/css" scoped>